Jani Wickholm

 Jani Wickholm (born 20 September 1977, in Kerava) is a Finnish pop/rock singer.
 He came in second place on the Finnish MTV3 show Finnish Idols in 2004 after Hanna Pakarinen.
 Both Wickholm and Pakarinen had previously worked as truck-drivers.

 Wickholm's albums have been comparably successful to the albums of Hanna Pakarinen.
 His debut album Kaikki muuttuu (Everything changes) topped the Finnish album chart.
 Wickholm's second album Alumiinitähdet (Aluminium stars) stayed on the chart for three weeks.

-Wickholm lives in Jämsä in 2012.
+Wickholm has lived in Jämsä's Koskenpää in 2012.